Projects, Units & Initiatives

 The Worker Justice Project fights this discrimination through a bold and comprehensive approach.
 The Project advises Criminal Defense Practice staff on the employment consequences of criminal case dispositions in order to minimize harm to clients’ job opportunities, and empowers workers with records to defend their rights.
 The Project also enforces the rights of workers who are unlawfully denied jobs or licenses because of arrest or conviction records by representing workers in administrative proceedings, pre-litigation advocacy, and affirmative litigation.
 Finally, the Project challenges government policies that create barriers to employment and advocates for legislative solutions to effect systemic change.

-Since the creation of the Worker Justice Project in January 2019, we have represented clients and provided advice in more than 800 cases.
+In 2019, the Worker Justice Project represented clients and provided advice in more than 1,000 cases.
 Our services have enabled our clients to obtain and retain jobs and occupational licenses—and to support themselves and their families.

 The Worker Justice Project won a major victory in April 2019 when a bill we advocated for and helped draft was enacted into law.
 The bill expanded the New York State Human Rights Law to prohibit employment discrimination against people whose cases have been “adjourned in contemplation of dismissal.”
 An adjournment in contemplation of dismissal, or ACD, is often the fastest way for a criminal case to be dismissed in New York’s backlogged court system, and it is not a conviction.
 Nevertheless, until the bill we advocated for was signed into law, New Yorkers whose cases ended in an ACD faced rampant employment discrimination.